snovakovic/s.js/README.md

 Collection of helper methods.
 All methods are under Unit Test.
-Particular us full for vanila js development.
+Particularly useful for vanila js development.